-If you’ve read Part 1 (Two-Factor Authentication) and Part 2 (Password Managers) of our password series, you can now secure your accounts with two-factor authentication and a password manager.
-In the final part of the series, ExpressVPN looks at the passwords that you have to remember.
-For these, we will use Diceware.
+If you’ve read Part 1 and Part 2 of our stronger password series, you know how to secure your accounts with two-factor authentication and use a password manager to create and store passwords so you don’t have to remember them yourself.

 Diceware is a great way to generate memorable, random, unique, and long passwords.
-It’s a great strategy for your most precious passwords, like your primary password to your password manager, or any other passwords you might want to store entirely in your head (such as the password to your computer, your backups, or your encryption key, or a brainwallet for your Bitcoin).
+It’s a great strategy for your most precious passwords, like your primary password to your password manager, or any other passwords you might want to store entirely in your head (such as the password to your computer, your backups, your encryption key, or a brainwallet for your Bitcoin).

-How to use Diceware to get stronger passwords
+How to use Diceware to generate a memorable passphrase

-To generate a password using Diceware, you just need a good die and some pen and paper.
+To generate a password using Diceware, you just need a regular six-sided die and some pen and paper.

 Important: Before you do anything, save a copy of this Diceware list to your computer.
 This is what you will use to generate your Diceware password.

 Make sure that you are alone and that no cameras are nearby.
 For maximum protection, disconnect your computer from the internet (after you save the Diceware list!) and cover your webcam.

 Now search on the Diceware list for the five digit number you just created.
-Write down the word the number corresponds to (in our case, it is “salvo”).
+Write down the word the number corresponds to (in our case, it is “click”).
 This word by itself is not a good password, as it would only take about a thousandth of a second to crack.
 So repeat the dice rolling process at least four times.

 After five sets of five rolls, we ended up with 21112 44564 62246 64454 31312.

-This corresponds to the password “salvo rhoda walton mudd croft.”
+This corresponds to the password “click oz twx writhe glenn.”

-It would take a single computer about six nonillion (which is 6 x 10 to the power of 30) years to crack this.
-This is an unimaginably large number.
-(For comparison, the universe is only 14 x 10 to the power of 9 years old.)
+It would take a single computer about 6 hundred billion trillion centuries to crack this by brute force.
+This is an unimaginably long time.
+(For comparison, the universe is only about 14 billion years old.)